-Wh at Chemours Does Wh nat Chemours Doesn't Do Pay-for-performance \boxtimes Provide income tax gross-ups, other than for international assignment-related and relocation Ø Deliver total direct compensation predominantly through variable pay \boxtimes Re-price underwater stock options Set challenging short- and long-term incentive award goals \boxtimes Allow hedging, pledging, short sales, derivative transactions, margin accounts or short-term trading Ø Target pay and benefits to market competitive levels \boxtimes Have a liberal share recycling provision in our equity plan Maintain robust stock ownership requirements Ø Maintain a clawback policy for incentive based compensation Annually review the constituents of Compensation and Performance peer groups and make adjustments as appropriate Undertake an annual review of compensation risk Limited perquisites Ø Regularly review compensation, especially incentive compensation to ensure continued alignment with the company's strategy
+Wh at Chemours Does Wh at Chemours Doesn't Do 7 Pay-for-performance X Provide income tax gross-ups, other than for international assignment and/or relocation 7 Deliver total direct compensation predominantly through variable pay X Re-price underwater stock options 7 Set challenging short- and long-term incentive award goals \boxtimes Allow hedging, pledging, short sales, derivative transactions, margin accounts or short-term trading 7 Target pay and benefits to market competitive levels X Have a liberal share recycling provision in our equity plan √ Maintain robust stock ownership requirements 7 Maintain a clawback policy for incentive based compensation 7 Annually review the constituents of Compensation and Performance peer groups and make adjustments as appropriate ✓ Undertake an annual review of compensation risk Offer limited perquisites 7 Regularly review compensation, especially incentive compensation to ensure continued alignment with Chemours' strategy

-2017 "Say on Pay" Vote Result
+2018 "Say on Pay" Vote Result

-At Chemours' 2017 Annual Meeting, shareholders approved the Company's "Say-on-Pay" proposal with more than 97% of the votes cast in support of the executive compensation program.
-The Compensation Committee is committed to regularly reviewing the program in the context of Chemours' compensation philosophy and will continue to consider shareholder input in evaluating executive compensation program design and decisions.
+At Chemours' 2018 Annual Meeting, shareholders approved the Company's "Say-on-Pay" proposal with more than 96% of the votes cast in support of the executive compensation program.
+The Compensation and Leadership Development Committee is committed to regularly reviewing the program in the context of Chemours' compensation philosophy and will continue to consider shareholder input in evaluating executive compensation program design and decisions.